keboola/connection-docs/components/extractors/database/postgresql/index.md

 - **User**: The username to be used to connect to the MySQL server.
 - **Password**: The password to be used to connect to the MySQL server.

-#### SSH Tunnel
+#### SSH tunnel

-You may opt to use a SSH Tunnel to secure your connection.
-Find detailed instructions for setting up an SSH tunnel in the [developer documentation](https://developers.keboola.com/integrate/database/.
+You may opt to use an SSH Tunnel to secure your connection.
+The [developer documentation](https://developers.keboola.com/integrate/database/ provides detailed instructions for setting up an SSH tunnel.
 While setting up an SSH tunnel requires some work, it is the most reliable and secure option for connecting to your database server.

 ### Data Source